 Little Blue Herons nest in low shrubs and small trees, in protected areas below the canopy.
 They may also choose flooded areas or islands as added protection against predators.
 Little Blue Herons and neighboring colonial birds have a pronounced impact on their nesting habitat—stunting the growth of vegetation by harvesting nest material and sometimes killing trees outright by the accumulation of guano.

 After pairing up, a male and female spend 3–5 days building a porous platform nest of long, mostly leafless twigs and sticks lined with greener vegetation.
 Usually the male finds nesting material and passes it to the female, who constructs the bulk of the nest; he occasionally assists her, or performs ritual twig-shaking displays nearby.
 The nest has an outside diameter of 1–1.5 feet.

-- Rodgers, Jr., James A. and Henry T. Smith.
+Rodgers Jr., James A. and Henry T. Smith.
 2012.
-Little Blue Heron (Egretta caerulea).
-In The Birds of North America Online, No. 145 (A. Poole, Ed.).
-Cornell Lab of Ornithology, Ithaca, New York.
+Little Blue Heron (Egretta caerulea), version 2.0.
+In The Birds of North America (P. G. Rodewald, editor).
+Cornell Lab of Ornithology, Ithaca, New York, USA.

 Sauer, J. R., D. K. Niven, J. E. Hines, D. J. Ziolkowski, Jr., K. L. Pardieck, J. E. Fallon, and W. A. Link (2017).
 The North American Breeding Bird Survey, Results and Analysis 1966–2015.
 Version 2.07.2017.
 USGS Patuxent Wildlife Research Center, Laurel, MD, USA.

 Sibley, D. A. (2014).
 The Sibley guide to birds, second edition.
 Alfred A. Knopf, New York, USA.